-1. Governmental funds report capital outlay as expenditures.
-However, in the statement of activities, the cost of capital assets is allocated over their estimated useful lives as depreciation expense.
+Governmental funds report capital outlay and Right-of-use asset acquisitions as expenditures.
+However, in the statement of activities, the cost of capital and Right-ofuse assets is allocated over their estimated useful lives as depreciation or amortization expense.
 In the current period, these amounts are: